Julie Doyle (soccer, born 1998)

-Julie Kate Doyle (born August 30, 1998) is an American professional soccer player who plays as a forward for Orlando Pride of the National Women's Soccer League (NWSL).
+Julie Kate Doyle (born August 30, 1998) is an American professional soccer player who plays as a forward for the Orlando Pride of the National Women's Soccer League (NWSL).

-Doyle spent her collegiate career with the Santa Clara Broncos and was part of the 2020 National Championship winning team before being drafted 11th overall in the 2022 NWSL Draft by Orlando Pride.
+Doyle spent her collegiate career with the Santa Clara Broncos, where she won the 2020 national championship, before being drafted 11th overall by the Pride in the 2022 NWSL Draft.

 Early life

 Born in Laguna Niguel, California, Doyle attended JSerra Catholic High School and captained the varsity soccer team in 2016 and 2017.
 She spent over a decade playing youth club soccer for So Cal Blues, San Diego Surf and West Coast FC.
 She was a five-time Surf Cup Champion, named 2015 and 2016 NSCAA Youth All-American and named to the ECNL ID2 Best XI her senior year.

 Santa Clara Broncos

 Doyle played four seasons of college soccer for the Broncos at Santa Clara University between 2017 and 2021 while majoring in communication studies.
 As a freshman she started in 17 of 18 appearances, scoring eight goals and making three assists for what would be a career-high 19 points.
 She was named West Coast Conference (WCC) All-Freshman and First-Team All-WCC in her debut season.
 Limited to seven starts in 17 appearances in her second season, Doyle regained her starting role the following year, playing in all 23 games including 20 starts.
 She scored four goals including two postseason game-winners in the first and second rounds of the 2019 NCAA Tournament and was named All-WCC Second-Team.
 In 2020, Doyle was named captain ahead of her senior season.
 She appeared in all 12 matches during the shortened season as a result of the COVID-19 pandemic.
-She scored one goal and added four assists as the Broncos won the WCC title for the first time since 2013 before beating Florida State Seminoles in a penalty shoot-out in the 2020 College Cup final to win the second National Championship title in program history.
+She scored one goal and added four assists as the Broncos won the WCC title for the first time since 2013 before beating Florida State Seminoles in a penalty shoot-out in the 2020 College Cup final to win the second national championship title in program history.
 Doyle stepped up and scored the shootout's first penalty.

 Despite being granted an additional year of eligibility as a result of the pandemic, Doyle declined and did not return to Santa Clara for the 2021 season, instead moving to England to train full-time with professional second tier team London City Lionesses from September to December 2021.